codeplatoon-devops/pre-work/README.md

 In order to complete the pre-work you will be required to acquire an AWS Cloud Practitioner certification, which is a non-technical certification that expects no pre-knowledge but will get you up to speed on AWS as a platform and the basics of cloud computing.
 You can learn more about the exam and schedule it [here](https://aws.amazon.com/certification/certified-cloud-practitioner/).

-To help you prepare for the certification exam we strongly recommend you take the official AWS SkillBuilder course [AWS Cloud Practioner Essentials](ttps://explore.skillbuilder.aws/learn/course/external/view/elearning/134/aws-cloud-practitioner-essentials).
+To help you prepare for the certification exam we strongly recommend you take the official AWS SkillBuilder course [AWS Cloud Practioner Essentials](https://explore.skillbuilder.aws/learn/course/external/view/elearning/134/aws-cloud-practitioner-essentials).
 We will be assigning modules (which include videos and short multiple choice quizzes) from this course as part of the pre-work with your ultimate goal being to pass the certification exam.

+In conjunction or as an alternative to the AWS SkillBuilder Course, interactive tutorial/game [AWS CloudQuest: Cloud Practictioner](https://aws.amazon.com/training/digital/aws-cloud-quest/) is also quite good and will have you provision actual AWS Services. **We recommend at minimum trying the initial levels of the game to see which approach you prefer.**

 ### Weekly Schedule

+#### How to study
+For tutorial videos and articles, **take notes.** The physical act of taking notes has been shown to increase retention of information.

+For tutorials involving writing code or using the command line, **code along**, and, **take the time to research & understand what you are doing as you go.**

+Everything covered here is something you will **use.**

 #### Week 1 - Intro to the Internet and Web Applications
 We'll have an intro call during this first week where we will outline what’s expected over the next 4-6 weeks and to show you what resources you have at your disposal.
 An email will be sent out with the date and time of this Intro call and how to join.